 Final thoughts on the SmartCam

 The Samsung is a solid-looking and performing camera and is at a premium price point (For the latest prices and discounts, check here), but it still feels like you are getting a bargain.
-Of course, you have to add in an SD memory card if you want local storage, so add in another $20 for a typical 64GB card.
+Of course, you have to add in an SD memory card if you want local storage, so add in extra money for a typical 64GB card.

 For users wanting to capture fun home moments, it is pretty much ideal, while those with more pressing security needs might want to consider a set of these cameras to capture angles from any home weakspot.
 It is certainly not a full security system, but there is still plenty of flexibility on offer.